mipmip/react_express_electron/README.md

-# Electron + Vite + React + Express
+# New Quiqr Desktop Home

 This is a template for building a desktop application using Electron, Vite, React, and Express.
 It is a full-stack application that uses Electron to run the React frontend and Express backend.
 The frontend is built using Vite, and the backend is built using Express.

 The build will generate a standalone desktop application that can be run on Windows, macOS, and Linux.

 ## Running Locally